JesperKaas/JesperKaas/README.md

 <h4>Obligatory corny joke:</h4>
 <p>
-Im trying my best a coding, some would say i ( •_•)>⌐■-■ ...
+I'm trying my best at coding, some would say I ( •_•)>⌐■-■ ...
 Excel... at it ... (⌐■_■)...
 YEAAH.
 That was my Horatio Caine impression.
 </p>
 <br/>